Healthy Homes Assessment Hastings

 Hastings Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Hastings and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory for all Hastings and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove conformance with any Healthy Homes Standard that apply or will be in force during the tenancy of your rental home.
+• Property managers and landlords are required to keep records to demonstrate compliance with any Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

 From July 1st 2023